 The hybridization is performed directly on the chromosome slide and observed under the microscope.

-Nowadays, so many ready to use probes for different types of markers are available commercially.
+Nowadays, so many ready-to-use probes for different types of markers are available commercially.
 The advancement in native FISH technology gives tremendous power to interpret results.

 The spectral karyotyping method is commonly applicable for the identifications of translocations.

-How FISH is beneficial over the conventional karyotyping?
+How FISH is beneficial over conventional karyotyping?